CUFP/cufp.org/site/2017/call-for-tutorials.md

 * Infrastructure required: For example, will participants need access to a particular system?
 Do they need to download anything prior to the tutorial?
 Can they be expected to have this on a laptop, or does it need to be provided by the meeting?
 * Other minor information which will help us market your tutorial.

 Tutorials should be submitted using the following talk submission form.
-Deadline for submission is May 25, 2017.
-Notification of acceptance is two weeks later.
+**Deadline for submission is May 25, 2017.** Notification of acceptance is two weeks later.

 ## Tutorial Agreement

 While CUFP does not pay tutors, they will be compensated with admission credits to CUFP and ICFP, as outlined below.

 * If a tutorial has 5 or more registrants, the tutor will receive free admission to CUFP, including the two days of tutorials and the day of the CUFP workshop.
-* If a tutorial has 10 or more registrants, the tutorialist will additionally receive a $250 voucher that can be used to register for any of the other ICFP events, including ICFP itself.
+* If a tutorial has 10 or more registrants, the tutor will additionally receive a $250 voucher that can be used to register for any of the other ICFP events, including ICFP itself.

 Note that we reserve the right to cancel tutorials with fewer than 5 registrants, but we will try hard to avoid having to do so.
 No compensation will be awarded for cancelled tutorials.